 Tritium and deuterium are two isotopes of hydrogen that will be used to fuel the fusion reaction in ITER.
-While deuterium can be extracted from seawater in virtually boundless quantities, the supply of tritium is limited, estimated currently at twenty kilos.
+While deuterium can be extracted from seawater in virtually boundless quantities, the supply of available tritium is limited, estimated currently at twenty kilos.

-ITER will procure the tritium "fuel" necessary for its expected 20-year lifetime from the global inventory.
+ITER will procure the tritium fuel necessary for its expected 20-year lifetime from the global inventory.
 But for DEMO, the next step on the way to commercial fusion power, about 300g of tritium will be required per day to produce 800 MW of electrical power.
-No sufficient external source of tritium exists for fusion energy development beyond ITER, making the successful development of tritium breeding essential for the future of fusion energy.
+No sufficient external source of tritium exists for fusion energy development beyond ITER, making the successful development of tritium breeding is essential for the future of fusion energy.

 ITER will provide a unique opportunity to test mockups of breeding blankets, called Test Blanket Modules (TBM), in a real fusion environment.
 Within these test blankets, viable techniques for ensuring tritium breeding self-sufficiency will be explored.